Saint History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Sinclair, Saint Clare, Sancto Claro, Singular, Sinclaire, Seincler, Sanclar, Sincklair, Sinclear, Sincler and many more.

 Some of the Saint family moved to Ireland, but this topic is not covered in this excerpt.
-Another 93 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Saint Settlers in United States in the 17th Century

 - Richard Saint, who landed in Maryland in 1673

 - William Saint, who landed in Maryland in 1679